A Rainy Day in New York: Release and box office

 A Rainy Day in New York was first released in Poland on July 26, 2019, by Kino Świat.
 It was subsequently released in Lithuania, Greece, Netherlands, Turkey, Belgium, France, Slovakia, Israel, Italy, Spain, Portugal, Colombia, Mexico, Argentina, Germany, Brazil, South Korea, Russia, and Central and South America throughout the second half of 2019.
 It was released in the United Kingdom on June 5, 2020.
 It was released in the United States on October 9, 2020, by MPI Media Group and Signature Entertainment.

 The film was the opening night premiere at the Deauville American Film Festival on September 6, 2019, before opening theatrically in France on September 18.

 During the weekend of May 8–10, 2020, the film grossed over $330,000 in South Korea, becoming the highest-grossing film globally during that week.
 It had a disappointing opening weekend in the United States in October 2020, grossing $2,744 from six theaters, with an average of $457 per theater.
-The film is set for a release in China in February 2022, becoming the first film by Allen to obtain a total theatrical release in the country.
+The film was released in China in February 2022, becoming the first film by Allen to obtain a total theatrical release in the country.
 It has earned approximately $23.8 million worldwide.